Rebecca Friday

 I believe everyone has the actualising tendency and you can strive to change towards the best possible fulfilment of your potential.
 That you can trust your own thoughts and feelings and make decisions in accordance with your own perceptions.

 The most common terms in mental health are anxiety and depression and a little is said below on these topics.
-Both can be helped through counselling and being offered the therapeutic process
+Plus I say a little on common presenting issues which can be helped through counselling and being offered the therapeutic process.

 Anxiety is a natural part of being human and most of us will experience anxiety from time to time.
 It can be a response to both danger and a new experience.
 It can become a problem when we are either stuck with these feelings and they don’t pass or create unhelpful responses that cause other problems in our life, such as drinking, drug taking and other risky behaviour.